-Our Top Balance Bike Picks For Toddlers, Pre-Schoolers and Older Kids
+Our Favorite Balance Bike Picks for Toddlers and Kids

-If your child is at least 4-years-old or very tall, check out our list of larger balance bikes – Best Balance Bikes for 4 to 6-Year-Olds.
+If your child is at least 4-years-old or very tall, check out our list of larger balance bikes – Best Balance Bikes for 4, 5 and 6-Year-Olds.

 10 Best Balance Bikes

 - Strider Sport – Best Universal Fit, $110

 - Ridgeback Scoot – Best Overall: Older Toddlers, $215